 Removing Toxic People From Your Life In 9 Steps

-It’s hard to avoid toxic people—they sometimes appear like something else, and they’re sometimes inextricably bound up with our work or family lives.
+It’s hard to avoid toxic people sometimes.
+They sometimes appear like something else, and they’re sometimes inextricably bound up with our work or family lives.
 However, there are smart practical steps you can take to preserve yourself from this sort of damage.

-Let’s take a closer look at how to effectively and definitively remove the influence of toxic people from your life.
+Let’s take a closer look at how to effectively and definitively remove toxic people from your life.

 1. Don’t Expect Them To Change